 With velvety smooth back panel, curved sides and compact design (despite having been a 5.5-inch device), the Micromax Canvas 6 Pro is quite easy to hold and operate.

 The removable plastic back panel though doesn’t inspire confidence; open it roughly and you might break it.
 The quality of plastic power and volume keys also felt quite delicate.
-The rear camera unit lens is slightly raised and you should thus be very careful while using the phone as one of my personal phone’s lens that was raised got badly scratched due to casual handling and to ruining camera capabilities.
+The rear camera unit lens is slightly raised and you should thus be very careful while using the phone as one of my personal phone’s lens that was raised got badly scratched due to casual handling and LED to ruining camera capabilities.

 A 3.5 mm jack is at the top while the micro-USB port is at the bottom panel, both of which are accompanied by microphones.
 There is a big speaker grill at the bottom of the rear panel and it has good output.
 Another speaker grill is just above the display.